 'The truth, Vicki,' I ordered sharply.

-'When he went to Kos with Pete and Matt last summer, they … met … some girls,' said Vicki, blurting out another awful truth in her panic.
+'When he went to Kos with Pete and Matt at Easter, they … met … some girls,' said Vicki, blurting out another awful truth in her panic.
 'Matt told me in confidence.
 He made me promise not to tell anyone.'
 She looked fearfully into my face.
 Vicki keeps her promises.
 I'd always thought that was her great strength.
 'I thought you knew, Anna.
 I thought he'd told you.
 They met three girls while they were there.'

 I'd caught the tram from Meadowhall and lugged my holdall and rucksack up the hill to Simon's house.
 I could have phoned and asked him to collect me, but I hadn't.
 I'd wanted to surprise him.